What to Do on the Yasawa Islands

 Already when approaching the Yasawas you will feel the stress of modern life leave you, but more so when you are relaxing under palm trees being treated to an island massage.
-Spas and massages are a big thing in Fiji, especially in resorts which will offer traditional Fijian-style massages among their spa menus.
-Treat yourself in some of the most scenic and relaxing spa settings of the Yasawa Islands.
+Spas and massages are a big thing in Fiji, especially in resorts that will offer traditional Fijian-style massages among their spa menus.
+Treat yourself to some of the most scenic and relaxing spa settings of the Yasawa Islands.

 13. Kava, Meke and Fire Dancing!

 The resorts of the Yasawa Islands are pretty exciting places to be, helping you jump straight into the Fijian culture with a Kava Ceremony.
-Kava, or Yaqona, is a root crushed and mixed with water to make a traditional drink which is shared among the hosts and guests.
+Kava, or Yaqona, is a root crushed and mixed with water to make a traditional drink that is shared among the hosts and guests.
 It has an earthy taste and will leave your mouth rather tingly (and your head if you have too much).
 Remember if you are doing a village visit that has not been organised through a tour or resort then you will need to bring your own kava root.
 Resorts will also put on night “meke” shows with traditional dancing, as well as fire shows.

 14. Place Your Bets for Crab Racing!

 One of the more ridiculous activities on the Yasawa Islands’ resorts is crab racing.
 After dark, join the staff in collecting hermit crabs to compete in a race.
 Pick the crab that you think will be the fastest and they’re off!
 It’s a crazy fun social activity to do with your resort, but don’t worry, no crabs are harmed!